 Acquired hemophilia is different from congenital hemophilia, a group of rare genetic disorders caused by congenital deficiency of certain clotting factors.
 The main form of hemophilia is hemophilia A (classic hemophilia), which is an X-linked disorder that fully affects males only.
 It is caused by deficiency or inactivation of factor VIII, the same clotting factor that is affected in most cases of acquired hemophilia.
 Although both disorders involve deficiency of the same clotting factor, the bleeding pattern is quite different.
 The reason the bleeding patterns differ between these disorders is not fully understood.

-Organizations related to Acquired Hemophilia
+Acquired Hemophilia Resources

 The information in NORD’s Rare Disease Database is for educational purposes only.
 It should never be used for diagnostic or treatment purposes.
 If you have questions regarding a medical condition, always seek the advice of your physician or other qualified health professional.
 NORD’s reports provide a brief overview of rare diseases.
 For more specific information, we encourage you to contact your personal physician or the agencies listed as “Resources” on this report.